A5rocks/hikari-dpy-shim/README.md

 ```

 There's also a full (?) shim, but it runs into loop issues and whatnot.
 It
-requires you to use a hikari client with no intents and start both clients.
+requires you to use a Hikari client with no intents and start both clients.

 ### caveat emptor